peterdsharpe/AeroSandbox/README.md

 Please note that, while the entirety of the codebase should be cross-platform compatible, AeroSandbox has only been tested on Windows 10 in Python 3.7 via the [Anaconda distribution](https://www.anaconda.com/distribution/#download-section).

+## Versioning
+AeroSandbox uses [semantic versioning](https://semver.org/), which should give you an idea of whether or not you can expect backward-compatibility and/or new features from any given update.

 ## Contributing

 Thanks for your interest in helping with the development of AeroSandbox - contributions are always so, so welcome!
 If you have a change you'd like to make, the easiest way to do that is by submitting a pull request.